-Her experience: "Because I work in corporate in the fashion and beauty industry, it’s a bit easier for me to be myself when it comes to me wearing my natural hair.
+Her experience: "Because I work in corporate within the fashion and beauty industry, it’s a bit easier for me to be myself when it comes to me wearing my natural hair.
 I also wear a lot of protective styles like braids and faux locks.
-But there are many times when I come into work with those styles and people are amazed and astonished at the many ways I can constantly change my hair and begin to ask a million questions.
+There have been many times where I come into work with those styles and people are amazed at the many ways I can constantly change my hair and begin to ask a million questions.
 Some of those questions are a bit offensive.
-People even have tried touching my hair Cues Solange 'Don't Touch My Hair.'"
+People even have tried touching my hair (Cues Solange 'Don't Touch My Hair.')"

 Her advice: "These experiences have taught me to rock my hair unapologetically.
 As a woman of color, my hair is one of many ways I express myself, and changing that expression by rocking my natural hair in different styles is up to me."

 Her experience: "When I first started my job, I was the only Black girl on staff.
 I used to shy away from wearing my natural hair out in fear of standing out even more so.
 I'd mostly wear it up in a bun.
 I realized that my issue stemmed from not being comfortable enough with myself and my hair, so I wanted to hide it.
 Once I gained confidence the game changed— I started rocking braid-outs, high puffs, and even waist-length box braids.
 I'm thankful to work in a place that is accepting of me and my curls."